 While parallel early dialogues and joint assessments are accessible via EUnetHTA, pricing and reimbursement remains a national, regional or local responsibility.
 There are some initiatives in Europe among groups of countries with similar healthcare systems to work together which may include elements of shared negotiation and decision-making for pricing and reimbursement.

-Pilar Pinilla-Dominguez will be speaking at the next Advanced Therapies Network event on reimbursement on 17 September 2019.
-The event will be in partnership with Phacilitate Leaders Europe conference at the Royal Lancaster, Bayswater, London.
-Pilar will join speakers from NHS England, the Cell & Gene Therapy Catapult and Orchard Therapeutics.
-The event is free to ATN members and you can become a member of the network here.
+Pilar Pinilla-Dominguez spoke at the next Advanced Therapies Network event on reimbursement on 17 September 2019.
+The event was in partnership with Phacilitate Leaders Europe conference at the Royal Lancaster, Bayswater, London.
+Pilar joined speakers from NHS England, the Cell & Gene Therapy Catapult and Orchard Therapeutics.
+The event was free to ATN members and you can become a member of the ATN network here.